Raathigesh/Raathigesh.github.io/_posts/2014-08-23-Associate-Additional-Data-with-Enumeration-in-C#.md

 ---
-layout: post
-title: Associate Additional Data with Enumeration in C#
+title:  "Associate Additional Data with Enumeration in C#"
-excerpt: "I love to use enumerations because they are simple and awesome.
-But I came across a situation where additional data need to be associated with each item of the..."
-modified: 2014-08-23
+categories:
+  - C#
-tags: [C#]
+tags:
-comments: true
-image:
-  feature: texture-feature-01.jpg
+  - Enum
 ---
 I love to use enumerations because they are simple and awesome.
 But I came across a situation where additional data need to be associated with each item of the enumeration for validation needs.
 Its C# so there should be an easy and awesome way to do this right? ;) Guess what?
 There is a way as we expected.
 The solution is to use extension methods and attach any additional data according to our needs.